ai/autoprefixer-rails/README.md

   (from [Can I Use](http://caniuse.com/)), so prefixes will always be up-to-date (scripts don’t have holidays or work).
 * Removes outdated prefixes to clean libraries and legacy code.
 * Adds prefixes to values.
-For example, to `calc(1em + 5px)` or
-  to property names in `transition`.
+For example, to `calc(1em + 5px)` or to property names in `transition`.

 ## Usage

 ### Ruby on Rails

-Add the `autoprefixer-rails` gem to your `Gemfile` and write your CSS rules without even thinking about vendor-prefixes.
-Remember: Autoprefixer adds the necessary prefixes for you!
+Add the `autoprefixer-rails` gem to your `Gemfile` and write your CSS rules without even thinking about prefixes.
+Autoprefixer will automatically add the necessary vendor prefixes for you.

 ```ruby
 gem "autoprefixer-rails"